CHILDREN’S PICTURE BOOK ILLUSTRATION

 Concept art – $150 USD (credited back to the author upon contracting an entire book)

 **A standard children’s book usually has 32 pages plus a front and back cover.
-Most of my clients usually spend between $3450-$4250.
-Prices may vary below or above these figures based on the complexity and detail required for each illustration, however, for my signature style and complexity you see in my portfolio on this website, this gives you an idea of my fees.
+Most of my clients usually spend between $3750-$4250.
+Prices may vary below or above these figures depending on if royalties will be taken or based on the complexity and detail required for each illustration.
+However, for my signature style and complexity you see in my portfolio on this website, this gives you an idea of my fees.
 I can also work with you to create a payment plan that is economical for both parties with payments spread out over several months.

 BOOK ILLUSTRATION PROCESS